 What is the Bayeux stitch in embroidery?

-This embroidery stitch belongs to the Norman and English heritage: it was used to embroider the famous Bayeux Tapestry, known as Queen Matilda in the 11th century.
-In reality, it is not the latter who made this work on linen canvas because the hands of the artists remain unknown to this day.
+This embroidery stitch is part of Norman and English heritage: it was used to embroider the famous Bayeux Tapestry, known as Queen Matilda’s Tapestry, in the 11th century.

 - points thrown to fill the areas,